Closing Keynote: Cultivating Well-being and Activating Agency

 NASPA

 Monica Nixon brings to NASPA three decades of experience in higher education administration and a commitment to creating student-ready institutions where all students can thrive.
-Monica serves the non-profit association NASPA - Student Affairs Administrators in Higher Education as Vice President for Justice, Equity, Diversity, and Inclusion, where she leads a team focused on equity, inclusion, and career progression in the association and field.
+Monica serves the non-profit association NASPA - Student Affairs Administrators in Higher Education as Vice President for Community, Access & Professional Pathways.
 Previously she served in student affairs, DEI, and administrative leadership roles at Saint Joseph’s University, Seattle University, Colgate University, the University of Puget Sound, and the University of Virginia.

 Monica earned her B.A. in English in 1995 and M.Ed. in Counselor Education in 1999 from the University of Virginia.
 In 2013 she earned an Ed.D. in Educational Leadership and Policy Studies from the University of Washington, where her dissertation focused on the positionality and agency of women of color chief diversity officers in higher education institutions.
 Monica co-authored a chapter in the 2012 NASPA-published book Asian Americans and Pacific Islanders in Higher Education and served actively as a member with NASPA – Student Affairs Administrators in Higher Education, ACPA – College Student Educators International, and the National Association of Diversity Officers in Higher Education.